 Ask your manager what their biggest pain point is.
 Once you know the answer, spend your first week thinking about how to lessen that burden.
-Don’t force it or step on anyone’s toes but if there’s something you can do, do it.
+Do not force it or step on anyone’s toes but if there is something you can do, do it.

 Think back to your interviews.
 Was there a specific need that came up?
 Consider writing a short proposal for how you would take on that challenge.

-After the exciting initial days on the job, it’s time to settle into your role.
+After the exciting initial days on the job, it is time to settle into your role.
 The goal in this first month is to learn how you can apply your skill set to the challenges and opportunities facing this organisation.

 In the first month:

 1. Get to know your team better.
-It’s important to continue making new connections and allowing others to know you.
-By simply being around your new team and attentively observing how everyone works and collaborates, you’ll gain valuable insights about the company and group culture.
+It is important to continue making new connections and allowing others to know you.
+By simply being around your new team and attentively observing how everyone works and collaborates, you gain valuable insights about the company and group culture.

 3. Define success with your manager.
-During the first few weeks, you and your manager should take time to clarify your mutual expectations.
-This includes understanding how you will work together, how you will get the resources you need to do your job well and how your job performance will be assessed.
+During the first few weeks, you and your manager are required to take time to clarify your mutual expectations.
+This includes understanding how you work together, how you get the resources you need for doing your job well and how your job performance might be assessed.

 Here are few guidelines for these conversations.

 Come prepared and use time effectively.
-When you are seeking guidance or information, you should take on the work of driving that conversation.
+When you are seeking guidance or information, you better take on the work of driving that conversation.

 Put yourself in your manager’s position.
-If you find that your expectations don’t align, try to see it from their perspective and find areas of overlap or compromise.
+If you find that your expectations do not align, try to see it from their perspective and find areas of overlap or compromise.